Link-/actions-at-scale-ghoh/README.md

 # !!!
 IMPORTANT !!!
 #
 # Edit the actions-runner-controller/go-runners-autoscale_webhook.yaml to point
-# to the correct repository
+# to the correct container image and tag
 #
 # !!!
 IMPORTANT !!!